 But it would be wrong to think that the spicy, salty, piquant taste of this product is appropriate only in appetizers and hot “second” dishes: it is also added to desserts.
 For example, apple pie with sour apples, spicy snacks cookies, and cheese balls with nutmeg, and … chocolates, dipping pieces of parmesan in melted dark chocolate.

 The culinary advantages of cheese are emphasized by physiological ones: top best parmesan cheese is easy to digest, is a source of proteins and amino acids, trace elements, and vitamins.
 No wonder, in restaurants of home Italian cuisine, Parmesan dishes are on the table along with salt and pepper shakers – after all, there is never enough Parmesan.

-This product is not in vain called the “king of cheeses”, because it has plenty of things that make it really special: production and maturation standards, the harmony of aroma, taste, and texture, embodied in every piece and, of course, a rich history that hides in a lot of interesting facts.
+Gluten free product is not in vain called the “king of cheeses”, because it has plenty of things that make it really special: production and maturation standards, the harmony of aroma, taste, and granular texture, embodied in every piece and, of course, a rich history that hides in a lot of interesting facts.
 Here are the ten most interesting of them.

 - Traditional name.
 The real Italian product appeared in two cities at once: Parma and Reggio nel Emilia.
 In 1934, the manufacturers agreed on one standard for making cheese, which was called Parmigiano-Reggiano.

 - Quality standard.
 In order for a cheese to receive a seal, which gives the right to sell a product under the name Parmigiano-Reggiano, it needs to go through several stages of quality control.
 A special Consortium, created in 1934, is engaged in verification.
 Its experts assess the weight of each cheese unit, its size, smell, texture, and fat content to meet the required standards.
 If even one parameter does not match, the Parmigiano Reggiano label is removed from the cheese crust.